davehorner/cargo-e/cargo-e/README.md

   Outputs a comprehensive JSON list of all discovered targets (examples, binaries, tests, benches, etc.) in the project.
 This is useful for tooling, scripting, or integration with editors and CI systems.
 The JSON includes metadata such as target names, types, required features, and paths, enabling automated processing or custom workflows.
 - **`--scan-dir <DIR>`:**
   Scan a specific directory recursively for Rust targets (examples, binaries, etc.) outside the current project or workspace.
+- **detached execution and options:**
+  Run targets in detached mode using the `--detached` flag, which launches each target in a separate terminal window (e.g., `cmd /c start` or `xterm/alacritty/terminal`).
+Additional options include `--detached-hold <SECONDS>` to specify how long the detached window remains open after execution, and `--detached-delay <SECONDS>` to delay execution after opening the window.
+This is useful for running multiple targets concurrently or keeping output visible after completion.

 ## Introduction